jeffmiles63/kokkos-extensions/README.md

 `Kokkos::Impl::ExecSpaceManager::get_instance().unregister_space_factory("<three digit number>_<BackendName>");`

+The exec space factory must be register before the program executes `main`, thus there must be a global default declaration included within one of the source files.

+`MySpaceFactory g_my_space_factory;`

 ## Space Defaults

 The default execution and memoryspaces logic can only be set with internally loaded spaces; however the defaults can be overridden with several Kokkos options.